 6. Conclusion

 There are a number of opportunities to bolster the use of GI within each of the three overarching categories (Municipal processes and planning; Pooling resources and regional collaboration; Funding and financing) that should be considered first locally, then regionally, then at higher levels.
 Many of the local recommendations focus on educating staff and elected officials about the importance of GI implementation, and the efficiency that can be gained by integrating GI into existing CIP development.
 Continual training for local staff is essential given the high turnover and changing priorities within local governments.
 The regional opportunities, some that exist using current entities and resources, and others that will require pooling additional resources, will require greater coordination amongst a collection of local governments.
 There are many existing examples of collaborative efforts being undertaken, and those should be used as models for others looking to have a greater impact on the Chesapeake Bay watershed.
 Lastly, state and federal governments play a critical role to provide guidance, incentives, and resources to support local and regional entities in their efforts to improve GI implementation.
 This report can be used to start a dialogue to begin truly integrating GI into existing work being done at the local level, and should be continually referenced as communities move forward in establishing long-term processes for undertaking new and innovative strategies to improve the local water quality and the Chesapeake Bay.

+7. Next Steps